rasmus-kirk/halo/documents/thesis/06-plonk/05-arithmetization.md

 (R,x,w) = \mathrm{relation} \circ \mathrm{trace}(\mathrm{arithmetize}(f), \vec{x})
 $$

-Note: we use alot of custom notations in this section, which are defined in the appendix.
+Note: refer to the appendix for the definition of notations used in this section.

 ### Arithmetizer